OidaTiftla/EEC-Scripts/README.md

 ### Prerequisites

-There are not direct software you need to install to use this scripts, but this repository uses software in its scripts.
+There is no direct software you need to install to use this scripts, but this repository uses some software in its scripts.

 - [zippey](https://bitbucket.org/OidaTiftla/zippey/src/master/)
 - [diff-pdf](https://vslavik.github.io/diff-pdf/)